Mastering the Phases of Endurance Running: A Guide to Building Your Training Block

 Peak Phase:

-This is when runners peak towards their goal races before tapering down.
+This is when runners peak towards their goal race before tapering down.
 Most of the workouts during this time focus in on race pace and training volume is at it’s highest.
-This season is short at about 2-3 weeks.
+This phase is short at about 2-3 weeks.

 Taper Phase: